When Clients Dismiss Your Advice

 An Example Of How To Change Your Phrasing

-For example, when dealing with a client who appears to have a high polarity response, instead of saying,
+For example, when dealing with a client who appears to have a high polarity response, in other words, clients that dismiss your advice, instead of saying,

 “This would be the option I would recommend for you…”